jallier/readeck-sharer/README.md

    ```

 3. **Verify Android setup:**

    ```bash
    npx cap doctor android
    ```

    This will check if your Android environment is properly configured.

+   Note that you may need to set your java path to match the one that android studio uses.
+Otherwise, just build it in android studio directly.

 ### Development Workflow